Extraordinary Woman: The Queen of Funk

 About this Event

 Join us on Sunday, June 7, noon, at the Revue Cinema for a documentary and discussion about the incomparable Queen of Funk.
-Rob Bowman joins us for our post-film Q&A.
+We will be screening the 2017 documentary Betty -- They Say I Am Different, directed by Phil Cox, who spent years trying to find and persuade Davis to make the film.

-She passed away from cancer in 2022, but fortunately Cox managed to connect with her and tell her story in this 2017 film.
+Davis passed away from cancer in 2022, but fortunately Cox managed to connect with her and create this documentary.
 It blends animation, archival footage and documentary techniques to create a sensitive portrait.

 Please note this Extraordinary Women event starts at noon.